 Thus, when induction-compatible cookware says "magnetic stainless exterior" or something similar, it is usually 400 Series stainless.
 (See the All-Clad diagram above for an example of this.)

 400 Series is a good pick for people with nickel sensitivity, as minute amounts of nickel can leach into food from 300-Series pans.
-However, if you don't have a nickel sensitivity, you should avoid 400 Series cookware as it is more prone to corrosion than the 300-Series stainless.
+However, if you don't have a nickel sensitivity, you should avoid cookware with a 400 Series cooking surface as it is more prone to corrosion than the 300-Series stainless.

 (There's a lot more to know about stainless steel, and it's fascinating--if interested, click here to find out all about it on Wikipedia.)

 Here's where the rubber meets the road.
-(Or, the alloy hits the pan, I suppose.)
+(Or, the alloy hits the pan, right?)

 Just because pans are made of 18/10 stainless doesn't mean they're all the same quality.